on October 1, 2021 (last modified on April 19, 2022) • 21 minute read

 However, presenting raw data isn’t gonna cut it, no matter how good it is.
 Crunching numbers and statistics really isn’t most people’s forte, and most people’s eyes glaze over when you start spouting technical explanations full of jargon.
 All told, your clients would probably rather look at the digest version with pretty charts.
 You just need to make them.

 While this may sound daunting, it doesn’t have to be.
-With the right tools, preparation, and a little know-how, you’ll be able to deliver interesting reports to your clients that will ensure they continue trusting you and relying on you.
+With the right business dashboard software, preparation, and a little know-how, you’ll be able to deliver interesting reports to your clients that will ensure they continue trusting you and relying on you.
 You will also be able to establish a deeper and more productive relationship.

 Let’s start with the basics and go from there.